Eau Claire's 150th Birthday | The Sesquicentennial

 Eau Claire's Charter (Birth) Day: March 19, 2022!

 The City of Eau Claire was formed when three villages formed one larger civic government.
 The charter was officially approved on March 19, 1872.
 The Eau Claire area has a long-standing history prior to its official incorporation in 1872.
-Historically, the area was inhabited by Native Americans - largely the Ojibwe and Sioux tribes for centuries.
+Historically, the area was inhabited by Native Americans - mainly the Ojibwe and Dakota bands.
+Beginning in 1736, warfare between the two nations meant neither risked living here year-round.
 However, it wasn’t until 1767 where English traveler Jonathan Carver first wrote about the region.
 The Eau Claire region was frequently traveled by French fur traders in the 17th, 18th and 19th centuries.
 Following the Civil War, Eau Claire’s lumber industry was booming with over 75 sawmills in the area.
 Once the lumber industry collapsed in the 20th century, Eau Claire became well known for its investment in education with the inception of the University of Wisconsin-Eau Claire in 1916.

-Top 5 things your business can do to recognize Eau Claire's 150th birthday:
+Top 5 things you business can do to recognize Eau Claire's 150th birthday:

-1. Display "Happy 150th Eau Claire" on your sign or billboard.
+1. Display "Happy 150th Birthday Eau Claire" on your sign or billboard.

-2. Offer customers a special relating to the 150th, such as discounting a product to $1.50 or offering a themed food/drink/other item.
+2. Offer customers a special relating to the 150th, such as discounting a product to $1.50 or offering a themed food/drink or another item.

 3. Consider including a historical presentation at your events, or inviting a group of historians/reenactors to be a part of your event program.